 First, a quick, short answer: For freelance projects, you should only ever be charging by the hour and by the project.
 (And by the project is better—we’ll come back to that.)

 Other types of writers—editorial writers, mostly—do charge by the word.
-By copywriting is very different from editorial writing.
-In fact, you’re often trying to take a long message an condense it into shorter, easier to remember copy.
+But copywriting is very different from editorial writing.
+In fact, you’re often trying to take a long message and condense it into shorter, easier-to-remember copy.
 If you charge by the word, you’ll penalize yourself for being good at copywriting.

 At the same time, too, a lot of what makes you valuable as a copywriter is the thought you put into the concepts and copy.
 If you charge by the word, you’re not making anything for that at all!